emmawalshdev/living-landscapes/README.md

 ### Project Goals
 The goals of this website inlclude to:
-* Increase customer Interaction
+* Increase customer Interaction.
-* Showcase previous work
+* Showcase previous work.
-* Build brand awareness
+* Build brand awareness.
-* Improve customer experience
+* Improve customer experience.

 The following table displays a breakdown of all opportunities/problems along with their importance and viability.

 ![Opportunity/Problem table](assets/images/misc/importvia.jpg)

-While becoming an industry leader is important to compnay it is not viable in this release.
+While becoming an industry leader is important to company it is not viable in this release.

 ### User Stories

 #### Client stories
-* As a prospective client, I would like to find an 'about' section on the website, so that I can learn about the company, it's services and qualification of the staff.
+* As a prospective client, I would like to find an 'about' section on the website, so that I can learn about the company, it's services and the qualifications of the staff.

 * As a prospective client, I would like to be able to send an online enquiry, so that I can receive additional information.

-* As a client who would prefer to speak over the phone rather than email, I would like to be able to request a call-back to an online enquiry and clearly be able to view a telephone number and call-times.
+* As a client who would prefer to speak over the phone rather than email, I would like to be able to request a call-back to an online enquiry and clearly be able to view a business telephone number and call-times.

 * As a prospective client, I would like to view a portfolio of past work, so that I can know what to expect.

 * As a prospective client who is knowledgeable in horticulture, I would like to see proof that the company are plant experts as this is important to me in garden design.

-* As a prospective client who is not knowledgeable in garden design, I would like to see what options are available to me so that I can decide if this companay is right for me.
+* As a prospective client who is not knowledgeable in garden design, I would like to see what options are available to me so that I can decide if this company is right for me.

 * As an existing client and admirer of the company, I would like to be able to connect with and follow the company through social media platforms, so that I can build a connection with the brand.

-#### Buisiness stories
+#### Business stories

 * As a team member, I want to see my skills and strengths clearly defined in an 'About' section so that our clients will know I'm qualified.

-* As a team member who deals with enquiries, I want to to know the user's name, phone number and email address so that I can get in contact with them.
+* As a team member who deals with enquiries, I want to know the user's name, phone number and email address so that I can get in contact with them.

 * As a designer, I do not want prices to be posted online as quotes differ greatly dependending on the project and I really need to talk to the client first.